Hiflylabs/awesome-dbt/README.md

 Courses from where you can get started with Analytics Engineering.

+- [The Ultimate Guide to dbt](https://count.co/canvas/JpkaYdqr9oN) - A comprehensive canvas guide to dbt, from the basics to advanced topics.
 - [dbt in a real world scenario, A Beginner dbt tutorial](https://tipseason.com/dbt-tutorial-real-world-scenario-guide/) - A beginner tutorial to understand dbt with a real world example.
 - [Mastering dbt: Beginner to Pro](https://www.udemy.com/course/mastering-dbt-data-build-tool-bootcamp/?referralCode=FFF494163B7B9E5E846F) - Paid Udemy course that covers theory, building a dbt project from scratch, and deploying to dbt Cloud.
 - [Analytics Engineering Glossary](https://docs.getdbt.com/glossary) - Living collection of terms & concepts commonly used in the data industry by dbt Labs.